mateuszmrozewski/nd101_project_2/README.md

+# Udacity Deep Learning Nanodegree - Project 2, Image Classification

+See requirements.txt for environment setup.

+# Below are original instructions for running the project using floyd

 ## Running the Udacity Deep Learning Foundations image classification project on floydhub.com

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
 You will automatically receive 100 free GPU hours.